SystemFw/blog/content/staging/paxos-failures.md

 use it to _fence off_ writers that have an outdated view of their lock status, due to lock stealing.

-What should a writer do when they fail to receive `acks` from all the storage servers they wrote to?
+What should writers do when they fail to receive `acks` from all the storage servers they wrote to?
 We don't want them to fail on a no-op write, but they cannot unconditionally succeed either since the writer that stole their lock could have crashed right after completing